bjd145/KubeCon2018/Day2/KeyNotesPart2.md

 # Run Kubernets in Production When You Don't know What You Don't Know
-* Understand the theory of the software you are using
+* Understand the design of the software you are using
 * Run gamedays / breakfix tests
     * Try in QA and some in production
     * Things like destory your API server, destory etcd cluster ....